Toilets at Bathroom City

 A wall hung pan may cost a little extra to install but will be worth it in the end.
 Make sure you have a professional plumber to install your unit.
 The pipework will be hidden but must be accessible.
 The last thing you want in your finished bathroom is a leak you can’t get to.
 Access plates will provide you with all the access you may ever need.
 Most good plumbers will have experience installing this type of toilet.
 Take a look at bathroom city wall hung toilets

-Traditional toilets have a periodic look that match the style you would associate with houses from the Victorian or Edwardian era.
+Traditional toilets have a periodic look that matches the style you would associate with houses from the Victorian or Edwardian era.
 More and more these days people are buying this type of lavatory to mix contemporary clean looks with traditional stylings

 High level and low-level cisterns are supplied with your usual traditional toilet.
 Bathroom City has a variety of ranges from stainless steel to porcelain.
 Your lavatory will either come with a lever or a push button depending on the finish you are trying to achieve.